automl/ConfigSpace/docs/source/User-Guide.rst

 We demonstrate the usage of :ref:`Forbidden clauses` by defining the configuration space for the
 `linear SVM  <http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html#sklearn.svm.LinearSVC>`_.
 Again, we use the sklearn implementation.
-This implemenation has three hyperparameters to tune:
+This implementation has three hyperparameters to tune:

 - ``penalty``: Specifies the norm used in the penalization with values 'l1' or 'l2'
 - ``loss``: Specifies the loss function with values 'hinge' or 'squared_hinge'
-- ``dual``: Solves the optimization problem either in dual or simple form with values True or False
+- ``dual``: Solves the optimization problem either in the dual or simple form with values True or False

 Because some combinations of ``penalty``, ``loss`` and ``dual`` just don't work together, we want to make sure that these combinations are not sampled from the